Skip to Main Content

 Italian cuisine in American restaurants typically falls into one of several distinct regional lineages, and the distinction matters.
 Roman cooking centers on cured-pork-driven pasta sauces and offal traditions.
 Tuscan kitchens lean on grilled meats, white beans, and restrained seasoning.
 Neapolitan tables foreground pizza and seafood in a way that is inseparable from coastal geography.
 Milanese cuisine is defined by butter, saffron, and breaded preparations that reflect proximity to northern European trade routes.
 Each tradition produces a fundamentally different table experience, and the leading Italian restaurants in North America tend to commit to one rather than offering a survey course.

 At the $$$-tier price bracket, commitment to regional specificity is both more achievable and more expected.
-Restaurants at this level in comparable markets — Ask for Luigi and Bacaro in Vancouver, for example — have built reputations precisely by anchoring their programs to particular Italian traditions rather than defaulting to a pan-Italian greatest-hits format.
+Restaurants at this level in comparable markets, Ask for Luigi and Bacaro in Vancouver, for example, have built reputations precisely by anchoring their programs to particular Italian traditions rather than defaulting to a pan-Italian greatest-hits format.
 That editorial specificity, when it works, is what separates a credentialed Italian restaurant from a reliable neighborhood trattoria.

 The Michelin Context in the American South

 Michelin's expansion into Southern American markets has been gradual and, in some cities, still absent.
 The presence of a Michelin Plate recipient in Columbia places the city within a growing tier of Southern dining destinations that can now point to international recognition.
 For context, the starred tier in the US runs from two- and three-star operations like Alinea in Chicago and Lazy Bear in San Francisco, through single-star tables, down to Plate recognition.
 The Plate sits at the entry level of Michelin's positive designations, but it is a positive designation nonetheless.
 In markets where The French Laundry, Le Bernardin, and Blue Hill at Stone Barns set the starred benchmark, the Plate functions as a credible quality floor.
-In Columbia, it functions as something closer to a ceiling , and that is not a criticism.
-It is a statement about where the city sits in the national dining hierarchy, and Di Vino Rosso is clearly operating at the leading of that local register alongside places like Addison in San Diego, Providence in Los Angeles, and The Inn at Little Washington, all of which represent the kind of serious independent dining that defines a city's culinary ambition at a given moment.
+In Columbia, it functions as something closer to a ceiling, and that is not a criticism.
+It is a statement about where the city sits in the national dining hierarchy, and Di Vino Rosso is operating at a serious local register alongside places like Addison in San Diego, Providence in Los Angeles, and The Inn at Little Washington, all of which represent the kind of independent dining that defines a city's culinary ambition at a given moment.

 Who This Restaurant Is For